tinkercademy-bootcamp/chat-project-HariAakash646/exercise-4/README.md

 - Is it better to have many small files spread across many directories, or a few large files across fewer directories?
+  * Depends on the use cases.
+Usually to make the more code readable it is beneficial to group related functions and seperate different functions across files.
+  * Ideal to make sure no functions are repeated.
 - Is there a difference in compilation time between the two?
 - How can you assess performance other than compilation speed?